 And it was tainted because of the appointments of Mueller himself.

-You know, I can't believe that everybody's lauding, you know, Robert Muller is a well-respected former FBI director, but they know nothing about Robert Mueller's past and his criticism from his years in Boston when he was a U.S. attorney in the U.S. uh attorney's office in Boston, an acting U.S. attorney, and he was there was Mueller's actions during that time that raised a lot of questions about his role in one of the most controversial cases where the FBI used the confidential informant.
+You know, I can't believe that everybody's lauding, you know, Robert Mueller is a well-respected former FBI director, but they know nothing about Robert Mueller's past and his criticism from his years in Boston when he was a U.S. attorney in the U.S. attorney's office in Boston, an acting U.S. attorney, and he was there was Mueller's actions during that time that raised a lot of questions about his role in one of the most controversial cases where the FBI used a confidential informant.

-Uh, it led to the convictions of four innocent men.
+It led to the convictions of four innocent men.

 Did you hear that?

-He used confidential informants, and that case led to the convictions of four innocent people who were sentenced to death for murders it turns out they did not commit.
+He used confidential informants, and that case led to the convictions of four innocent people who were sentenced to death for murders that it turns out they did not commit.

-This is Robert Muller's background.
+This is Robert Mueller's background.

 Local law enforcement officials, the media, and some, you know, criticizing Mueller for what they believe is the Bureau's role in covering up the FBI's dealings with this mobster who was also a flipped informant by the name of Whitey Bulger.